alwint3r/esp32-qemu-fun/esp-idf-project/hello_world/README.md

 ### Burning Custom MAC Address

 We will use the espefuse.py tool to burn the custom MAC address.
+Note that you can only do this once.
+If you're using QEMU, we can reset the MAC address by simply re-generating the efuse drive file using the `dd` command.
+But in a real ESP32 microcontroller, you can't reset the custom MAC address once it's burned.

 ```bash
 espefuse.py --port socket://localhost:5555 --before no_reset --do-not-confirm burn_custom_mac aa:bb:cc:11:22:33